Bayer sweetens Monsanto bid as talks enter final stretch

 However, while the two companies are close to reaching an agreement on price, they have yet to agree on a strategy on how to jointly tackle potential antitrust challenges, the people said.

-(Additional reporting by Patricia Weiss in Frankfurt, Simon Jessop in London and Gayathree Ganesan in Bengaluru; Editing by Leslie Adler, Greg Mahlich)
+(Additional reporting by Patricia Weiss in Frankfurt, Simon Jessop in London and Gayathree Ganesan in Bengaluru)